How to Choose the Right Mobile App Development Approach

-Well there you have it.
-If you’re embarking on a new mobile project, you can use this helpful rubric to decide which approach is right for you.
+Well, there you have it.
+If you’re embarking on a new mobile project, you can use this helpful rubric to decide which mobile app development approach is right for you.
 To summarize, here are the key questions you should consider:

 - Do you want to build a brand new mobile app from scratch, or are you looking to convert an existing web app to mobile (or repurpose a good deal of your existing code)?

 - Are there any web libraries, CSS stylings, or custom UI components that you want to add to your app?

 - Will the stock iOS and Android UI components be good enough, or do you have certain customizations you’d like to apply?

 - How important is it to be able to port your mobile project to another platform or reuse part of your project in a web application?